 Ideally, you should continue paying the premiums if you want the benefits.
 However, if you have missed a premium, there is a grace period to make the payment.
 If you miss the grace period, then the policy might lapse, which is not a good sign.
 In a lapsed policy, they reduce the sum assured, so if you want to restart the policy, it will not be beneficial.
 Hence you should always pay the premium and if it gets delayed make sure the extension is not beyond the grace period.

-The term insurance plan gives you a lifetime of peace.
+The term insurance, like one from this site can give you a lifetime of peace.
 At the end of your term, you get the sum assured.
 If the death happens midway, your family is given enough to restart their life on a firm financial footing.
 Do not, however, purchase your insurance policy in an instant.
 Understand the quotes from all providers and read the terms and conditions too.
 Choose a policy you feel meets all the criteria that you are looking at.